-It is always important to look at the diet and increase your nutrient rich foods.
+It is important to look at the diet and increase your nutrient rich foods.

-Fruit, vegetables, nuts, seeds, grains, meat, fish and eggs are full of vitamins, minerals, protein, fats and carbohydrates - choose 'close to nature foods'.
+Fruit, vegetables, nuts, seeds, grains, meat, fish and eggs are full of vitamins, minerals, protein, fats and carbohydrates.

 Avoid over cooking and processed foods and you will be on the way to build a healthy body and immune system.